Neoteroi/Torino/README.md

 consisting of:

-* a back-end API built with BlackSheep, using a PostgreSQL database in Azure and other services to provide the storage functionalities
+* a back-end API built with BlackSheep, using a PostgreSQL database in Azure and other services to provide the storage and administration features
-* a front-end Single Page Application enabling interactive sign-in, offering administrative features to configure containers of files, upload files, and features to navigate through the files (e.g. picture gallery, players for videos and mp3)
+* a front-end Single Page Application enabling interactive sign-in, offering an administrative interface to configure containers of files, upload files, and features to navigate through the virtual file system files (e.g. picture gallery, players for videos and mp3)

 Using this project is possible to provision a private media storage in Azure, in a few minutes. :sparkles: :cake: